Financial Modeling Test – Questions & Answers

 Question #13 – Where shall a Company’s Historical Data Be Obtained?

 Answer: The past financial data of any company shall be taken from reliable sources such as annual reportsAnnual ReportsAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
 Over time, these reports have become legal and regulatory requirements. or regulatory statements filed with SEC.
 Any other source may not be reliable.

 Question #14 – Give a Few Examples of Financial Forecasting Methods.

 Answer: Some examples of financial forecasting methods include the straight-line method, moving averageMoving AverageMoving Average (MA), commonly used in capital markets, can be defined as a succession of mean that is derived from a successive period of numbers or values and the same would be calculated continually as the new data is available.
 This can be lagging or trend-following indicator as this would be based on previous numbers. method, simple linear regressionLinear RegressionLinear Regression is a statistical excel tool that is used as a predictive analysis model to examine the relationship between two sets of data.
 Using this analysis, we can estimate the relationship between dependent and independent variables., and multiple linear regression.

 Question #15 – How Financial Modelling and Financial Forecasting Differ?

 Answer: Financial modeling involves developing financial analysis toolsFinancial Analysis ToolsFinancial analysis tools are different ways or methods of evaluating and interpreting a company’s financial statements for various purposes like planning, investment and performance. to estimate the financial performance of an entity in the future.
-At the same time, forecasting refers to determining projected cash flows and results by using different techniques on the historical data of a company’s performances.
+At the same time, forecasting refers to determining projected cash flows and results using different techniques on the historical data of a company’s performance.